simondlevy/pysmirfduino/README.md

 <img src=media/pysmirfduino.png width=600>

-This repository provides an example of fast bidirecitonal communication between an Arduino-compatible microcontroller (MCU) using [BlueSMiRF v2](https://www.sparkfun.com/sparkfun-bluesmirf-v2.html) and a Python program running on a desktop or laptop computer.
+This repository provides an example of fast bidirectional communication between an Arduino-compatible microcontroller (MCU) using [BlueSMiRF v2](https://www.sparkfun.com/sparkfun-bluesmirf-v2.html) and a Python program running on a desktop or laptop computer.